Usbac/wolff/docs/en/starting.md

-Once you're done with the Wolff installation, you should have a `wolff` folder, move that folder to your server root (which commonly is `var/www/html` or `C:\xampp\htdocs`).
+Once you're done with the Wolff installation, you should have a `wolff` folder, move the folder content to your server root (commonly is `var/www/html` or `C:\xampp\htdocs`).

 Then, start your local server and go to the link: `localhost/wolff`.
-You should be able to see the Wolff welcome page :).
+You should be able to see the Wolff welcome page.

 ### PHP build in server